guardian/frontend/docs/performance.md

 Ratio
 -----

-Approximately the ~570k requests during 16 July 2012 lunch hour break down in to these three areas :-
+Approximately the ~570k requests during 16 July 2012 lunch hour break down in to these three application areas :-

 ```
 133k were for the network front (23%)